 - Document entitled: “ArcGIS Online: A Security, Privacy & Compliance Overview”

-- The following link provides information relating to the security of ArcGIS generally, and specific information relating to privacy and compliance information: Trust ArcGIS
+- - The following link provides information relating to the security of the ArcGIS System generally, and specific information relating to privacy and compliance information: Trust ArcGIS

 Legal Information | European Union General Data Protection Regulation